 Epigenetic regulation of CD44

-CD44 is a transmembrane glycoprotein interacting with components of the extracellular matrix including hyaluronic acid, collagens, fibronectins, integrins and laminin[36].
+CD44 is a transmembrane glycoprotein interacting with components of the extracellular matrix including hyaluronic acid, collagens, fibronectins, integrins, and laminin[36].
 These interactions induce cytoskeleton modifications and activation of signaling pathways involved in cell adhesion and migration.
-CD44 expression has been associated with tumor progression, epithelial-to-mesenchymal transition[37] and poor survival in colon cancers[38].
+CD44 expression has been associated with tumor progression, epithelial-to-mesenchymal transition[37], and poor survival in colon cancers[38].
 Mutations have been described in solid tumors, suggesting its implication in carcinogenesis[37].
 Most importantly, CD44-variant-6 (v6) is a well-recognized marker of colon and gastric CSCs[39,40].

-The Human CD44 gene consists of 20 exons and is located on chromosome 11p13.
+The human CD44 gene consists of 20 exons and is located on chromosome 11p13.
 Exons 1-5 and 15-19 encode homologous N-Ter (extracellular) and C-ter (extracellular, transmembrane and intracellular) domains respectively forming the standard isoform CD44s.
-Alternative splicing of Exons 5a-14 result in different variants/isoforms of CD44 (CD44v).
-CD44 variants are overexpressed in numerous types of solid tumors including pancreatic (CD44v2-6), breast (CD44v6/v8-10), prostate (CD44v2/v6), head and neck (CD44v3) and colon (CD44v6/v10) cancers[37].
+Alternative splicing of exons 5a-14 result in different variants/isoforms of CD44 (CD44v).
+CD44 variants are overexpressed in numerous types of solid tumors including pancreatic (CD44v2-6), breast (CD44v6/v8-10), prostate (CD44v2/v6), head and neck (CD44v3), and colon (CD44v6/v10) cancers[37].
 In contrast with CD44s variant that is absent from mouse normal intestinal stem cells[37], CD44 variants (CD44v4-10) have been associated with normal and cancer stemness.
 For instance, CD44v6 and CD44v4 are largely overexpressed in stem cells compared to their progeny (transit-amplifying cells).
 CD44 variants, and not CD44s, are involved in adenoma formation in mouse models of familial polycystic adenomas[41].
 Similarly, expression of CD44v6 is restricted to colon CSCs and is associated with worse survival in patients with CRC[39].
-In most studies, CD44v4-10 variants are associated with aggressiveness, resistance, metastasis and poor prognosis in solid tumors including colon cancers.
+In most studies, CD44v4-10 variants are associated with aggressiveness, resistance, metastasis, and poor prognosis in solid tumors including colon cancers.

 Epigenetic regulation of the CD44 gene has recently been described.
 DNA methylation at CpG islands located in the promoter and histone H3 acetylation regulate its silencing or expression[37], respectively.
-DNMT inhibition induce DNA methylation and histone modification changes at the CD44 gene promoter, increasing CD44 mRNA levels in cancer cell lines[37,42].
+DNMT inhibition induced DNA methylation and histone modification changes at the CD44 gene promoter, increasing CD44 mRNA levels in cancer cell lines[37,42].
 More importantly, alternative splicing of CD44 and, hence, the expression of cancer stem cell specific variants is epigenetically regulated.
-Indeed, accumulation of Histone H3 lysine 9 trimethylation and HP1 stabilizes pre-mRNA binding to the chromatin and therefore facilitates exon inclusion[43].
+Indeed, accumulation of histone H3 lysine 9 trimethylation and HP1 stabilizes pre-mRNA binding to the chromatin and therefore facilitates exon inclusion[43].

-Epigenetic regulation of ALCAM encoding the cancer stem cell marker CD166
+Epigenetic regulation of ALCAM encoding the CSC marker CD166

 CD166 is a member of the immunoglobulin superfamily and is engaged in homophilic or heterophilic interactions with the cell surface receptor CD6.
-CD166, which is expressed on antigen-presenting cells, is involved in maturation of CD6-expressing resting T-cells and is also expressed in mesenchymal stem cells, neural cells, osteoblasts and stromal cells of the bone marrow.
-It is involved in hematopoiesis, development of central and peripheral nervous system, sense organs and differentiation of endothelial as well as epithelial lineages[44].
+CD166, which is expressed on antigen-presenting cells, is involved in maturation of CD6-expressing resting T-cells and is also expressed in mesenchymal stem cells, neural cells, osteoblasts, and stromal cells of the bone marrow.
+It is involved in hematopoiesis, development of central and peripheral nervous system, sense organs, and differentiation of endothelial as well as epithelial lineages[44].
 CD166 has proven its relevance as a cancer stem cell marker alone or in combination with CD44 in several studies including studies on colon cancer cell lines[45,46].

 The human gene ALCAM, encoding CD166, is located on chromosome 3q.13 and consists of 16 exons.
 A soluble isoform, produced through alternative splicing, has been described, but its role remains unknown[47].